yasuoiwakura/ps-sunshine-terminate-idle/README.md

 - RAM usage may vary depending on screen resolution and must be **adjusted in the script**.
 - Currently a quick & dirty implementation – functional but not fully modular or optimized.
+- GUI not very responsive (but just press ESC to exit the GUI AND terminate sunshine)

 ---